-Beginning players often need help in learning to play.
+Beginning players often need help in learning to play and tips for new players.
 When running a game for beginners, the DM should encourage them by saying such things as “Do you want to search for secret doors?” or other suggestions.
 This should not be continued once the players have experience with the game, but such clues can be very helpful to beginners.
 Clues should be given when the party is approaching a deadly area, especially on the first or second level of a dungeon.
 Clues, such as, awful smells or bones of earlier victims.
 Extreme danger with no warning is not very fair or fun.

 Beginners should win more often.
 You may wish to allow some “automatic success” situations to encourage the players.
 Those who never find secret doors will soon stop looking for them.
 We want players to start thinking about their abilities and actions in different situations.
 They must learn to use the tools available to them or the game will quickly lose its sparkle.

 Fudging dice is often a great way to make it seem that the players succeed or find an important clue, even if the dice say otherwise.
 Player will quickly become wary of the DM rolling dice in secret behind the screen and rolling in secret should happen frequently as most DM checks should happen in secret.

 The player characters are often a chaotic bunch.
 They argue, get lost and generally space out in game and it can make the game feel more like baby sitting than fun.
 I’ve found giving the players roles help to keep your sanity as the DM.

 The Caller – one player that speaks for the party.
 When the DM asks, “what will the party do next?” the player characters should talk among themselves and come to an agreement on the next move.
 It is the callers job to relay that message to the DM.
 This player is NOT the leader of the party.